nobejs/teams/src/index.md

 # Table

 - An User should be able to create a team [Done]
-- An User should be able to update a team
+- An User should be able to update a team [Done]
 - An User should be able to invite members to a team
 - An User should be able to remove a member from the team
 - An User should be able to get their teams